Kellylemayianit/Kellylemayianit/README.md

 - 👋 Hi, I’m @Kellylemayianit
 - 👀 I’m interested in being a software engineer
-- - 🌱 I’m currently learning web development and building AI chatbots
+- - 🌱 I’m currently learning web development and building AI Automation to produce AI Saas products
-- 💞️ I’m looking to collaborate on projects about web development and AI chatbot development
+- 💞️ I’m looking to collaborate on projects about web development and AI Automation
 - 📫 How to reach me : Facebook = "Kelly Lema", "
 - 😄 Pronouns: Mr.AvianKing
 - ⚡ Fun fact: ...